microsoft/Documentarian/Projects/Modules/Documentarian/Documentation/reference/cmdlets/Get-DocumentLink.md

 ### Example 2: Get count of inline links from a folder

-In this example, `Get-DocumentLink` lists all of the inline links from documents in a folder, then groups them by filename and lists their count.
+In this example, `Get-DocumentLink` lists the inline links from documents in a folder, then groups them by filename and lists their count.

 ```powershell
 Get-DocumentLink -Path .\reference\ -Only Inline |